-Director of Financial Aid - Kevin Towns Associate Director of Financial Aid - Ann Benjamin Assistant Director of Financial Aid - Tanya Covey Direct/PLUS Loan Representative - Maureen Welch Scholarship/Grant Representative - Donna Williams Administrative Assistant - Janet Spiech
+Director of Financial Aid - Kevin Towns Associate Director of Financial Aid - Tanya Covey Financial Aid Counselor - Aleksander Jarzen Financial Aid Counselor - Maraea Johnson Financial Aid Counselor - Donna Williams

 Office Location

 The Office of Financial Aid is located on the third floor of Old Main.
 Please stop by or contact the office to obtain application materials, turn in forms, receive advice and assistance from the Financial Aid Staff, or schedule appointments.
 We can be contacted by calling 630-637-5600 or by e-mail at finaid@noctrl.edu.